 - Whether you sell the inventory or not, you will have to pay for the recurring costs like storage fees, labor costs, and loss of liquidity.

 - The biggest advantage of drop shipping is low upfront and investment costs.

-- The overhead expenses for inventory you choose to dropship are low because you don't have to purchase inventory and manage the warehouse.
+- Overhead expenses for inventory you choose to dropship are low because you don't have to purchase inventory and manage the warehouse.

 - Drop shipping also allows you to do business from anywhere, provided you have an internet connection to communicate with customers and coordinate with suppliers.

-- It is easier to scale with a drop shipping business because, even if you receive twice the number of orders on week two than week one, you will still be able to take them—most of the inventory management will be done by the suppliers.
+- It is easier to scale with a drop shipping business because, as the number of orders you receive grows, you’ll always be able to take them—most of the inventory management will be done by the suppliers.

 Drop shipping disadvantages

 - Doing business in a highly competitive drop shipping vertical means you'll be getting very low margins.

 - When you source items from multiple warehouses that are also fulfilling orders from other sellers, inventory can change daily.

 - There is a chance that you might face shipping complexities since the same item might occasionally have to be sourced from two different suppliers, even for the same customer.